Bug18/betBot/README.md

 <h3>How to use?</h3>

 - First if you don't have it already, install Firefox and Python (Do not foreget to enable "Add to PATH" option when installing Python)

+- Download Geckodriver and unpack it.
+Take geckodriver.exe and paste it into "C:\Windows" folder

 - Download this repository and unpack it